Groups and Organizations

 Hours: Monday to Friday, 11:45 a.m. to 1 p.m.

 Providing a nourishing midday meal to fill the physical and emotional needs of an underserved population in the northern section of Sussex County.
 Harvest House provides a clean, safe, and welcoming environment which is easily accessible to those we serve.
 For information visit their website at harvesthousenj.org They also have a Facebook page.

 The Sussex Help Center Food Pantry organizea the collection of food donations and distribution to those in need.
 For information visit their website at foodbanks.net.

 Sussex County's premier all-male barbershop and modern a capella chorus.The Harmonizers are always looking for men aged 16 and older to join them in song.
 Rehearsals are held Wednesdays.
 For information visit their website at highpointharmonizers.org.

 Norwescap is dedicated to creating opportunities and changing lives for thousands of low-income individuals and families in Northwest New Jersey.
+The Sussex office is located at 37 Main Street.
 Website: norwescap.org

 Project Self-Sufficiency / Project Sussex Kids

 Project Self-Sufficiency provides a wide range of services to Sussex County families; Project Sussex Kids is a specialized program for local families with young children.
 Websites: projectselfsufficiency.org | projectsussexkids.org